Ben Alder

 Doug Williams

 Born and raised on the Eastern Shore, Doug Williams grew up on family farms in western Wicomico County.
 This early lifestyle contributed to his amassing knowledge and understanding in all aspects of agriculture.
-An avid deer hunter, Doug has a thorough understanding of deer habitat, state hunting regulations and managing property for wildlife enhancement.
+An avid outdoorsman, Doug has a thorough understanding of deer habitat, state hunting regulations and managing property for wildlife enhancement.

 Besides his real estate and surveying work, Doug has taught college-level surveying courses at WorWic Community College in Salisbury.